quarkiverse/quarkus-openapi-generator/README.md

 See the [integration-tests](integration-tests) module for more information of how to use this extension.
 Please be advised that the extension is on experimental, early development stage.

+## RESTEasy Reactive and Classic support

+This extension supports both RESTEasy implementations (Classic and Reactive).
+The generated code is based on the implementation that is present in the application's dependencies.

+For both implementations, the generated code is always blocking code.

 ## Returning `Response` objects

 By default, this extension generates the methods according to their returning models based on the [OpenAPI specification Schema Object](https://spec.openapis.org/oas/v3.1.0#schema-object).
 If you want to return `javax.ws.rs.core.Response` instead, you can set the `return-response` property to `true`.